yireo-magento1/Yireo_TaxRatesManager/README.md

 Done.

 ## Tests
 This extension ships with some unit tests and some functional tests.
-Do make sure not to run these functional tests on an existing production site.
-The tests will modify the tax rates in your database.
+Do make sure to run the functional tests only on a testing site.
+The tests may modify the tax rates and other settings in your database.